From Single Technician to Multi-Region

 5 Key Takeaways

-- Radix UI + third-party dropdowns need special handling - Use onPointerDownOutside to prevent dialogs closing on external clicks.
+- Radix UI + third-party dropdowns need special handling - Use onPointerDownOutside to prevent dialog closures.

 - Update ALL schemas when adding fields - Both insert AND update schemas.
 Missing one causes confusing errors.